emqx/emqx-docs/en_US/rule/backend_sqlserver.md

 # Ingest Data into Microsoft SQL Server

-## Setup SQL Server and Create Tables
+## Set up SQL Server and Create Tables

 Set up an SQL Server database and set the user name and password to sa/mqtt_public.
 Take MacOS X as an example: